aharmer/pathtrackr/README.md

 ATTN:
 --------
-The retirement of the *rgdal* package that *pathtrackr* depends heavily on has further delayed the upgrade and issue fixes for this package.
+The retirement of the *rgdal* and *raster* packages that *pathtrackr* depends heavily on has further delayed the upgrade and issue fixes for this package.
 I apologise and appreciate your patience while I adapt *pathtrackr* to work with the newer *sf* and *terra* packages that replace *rgdal*.

 ATTN:
 --------